pinecone-io/locust-pinecone/README.md

 <img src="pinecone-logo.png" /><img src="locust-logo.webp" height=125px/>

 # Locust load testing for Pinecone
 Run load tests against your Pinecone index.
-This repository assumes you already have a Pinecone account, and index, and data has already been upserted.
+This repository assumes you already have a Pinecone account, an index, and data has already been upserted.
 To learn more about how to write a locust file [click here](https://docs.locust.io/en/stable/writing-a-locustfile.html)

 ## Installation